AI4MT/AI4MT-experiment/README.md

 # AI4MT-experiment

-Experiments with the AI4MT framework.
-Folder experiments/follow\_up\_experiments contain the follow-up models generated for the case studies (data centers, autonomous vehicles, DFAs)
+This repository contains the results of the experiments with the AI4MT framework.
+Folder [experiments/follow\_up\_experiments](experiments/follow\_up\_experiments) contain the follow-up models generated for the case studies (data centers, autonomous vehicles, DFAs)